 It is the second-largest of 13 incorporated cities in Washington County, which is often referred to as the economic engine of the state.
-At the same time, it’s a short drive to more rural areas of Washington County, and the city is still small enough that newcomers can call Mayor Denny Doyle and get a personal welcome.
+At the same time, it’s a short drive to more rural areas of Washington County, and the city is still small enough that newcomers can call the mayor and get a personal welcome.

 In 2000, when the OI cohort was entering the labor market, the employment rate was around 68% in the two neighborhoods compared to 61% statewide (OI, 2018).
 The neighborhoods also had the highest test score measure (an approximation used for school quality) among the OI communities.
 Latino children who grew up in low-income families in the Central Beaverton and Vose neighborhoods earn around $35,000 annually, which places them in the top half of Latino children nationally within OI’s dataset.

 Central Beaverton contains the city’s downtown core and has been a recent site of redevelopment and revitalization.
 It’s home to City Hall, new multifamily developments, Beaverton City Library and Beaverton Farmers Market (which is the largest in the state).

 The Vose neighborhood is one of the most diverse but also one of the poorest areas of the city.
 Its residents appreciate the diversity of people and businesses, and rents have stayed lower than in most Beaverton neighborhoods.
 Allen Boulevard, the neighborhood’s commercial core, has a variety of Latino, Korean and Middle Eastern restaurants and shops.
 People who live and work in the neighborhood also appreciate the easy access to downtown and the variety of nearby parks (City of Beaverton, 2019).